Developers

 What Happens During Build

-1. Code Analysis: Chutes analyzes your Python code and dependencies
+1. Code Analysis: Chutes analyzes your Python code and image directives

-3. Dependency Installation: Installs Python packages and system dependencies
+4. Dependency Installation: Python packages and system dependencies installed

 Build Stages